mbastian/datafu/contrib/mr/README.md

 # DataFu: MR

-DataFu MR is a lightweight framework for implementing Java MapReduce Hadoop jobs.
+DataFu-MR is a lightweight framework for implementing Java MapReduce jobs on Hadoop.

 ## Quick Start Example

-The way to use DataFu MR is simply to subclass its `AbstractJob` or `AbstractAvroJob` and implement/override the methods.
+The way to use DataFu-MR is simply to subclass its `AbstractJob` or `AbstractAvroJob` and implement/override the methods.

 Basic Word Count example: